vinzdef/mucca/README.md

 + **Plex**:   `:32400`
 + **Deluge**: `:8112`
 + **Jacket**: `:9117`

-This will start all the services in the background.

 Now you need:
 + Pick a password for deluge, or disable it altogether along with any other option you may want to touch.